Emmys 2020: 14 things to know, from Zendaya’s historic win to a record-breaking ‘Schitt’s Creek’ sweep

 While the critically adored HBO series didn’t sweep the drama categories a la “Schitt’s Creek” — Billy Crudup beat supporting actor nominees Matthew Macfadyen, Kieran Culkin and Nicholas Braun to land the night’s only “Morning Show” win — “Succession” snagged several major awards.
 In addition to outstanding drama series, creator Jesse Armstrong accepted the award for writing; lead actor Jeremy Strong triumphed over on-screen dad Brian Cox; and Andrij Parekh accepted the Emmy for directing.

-While accepting the award for outstanding drama, Armstrong offered a series of “un-thank yous” to President Trump, to British Prime Minister Boris Johnson, to “nationalist and quasi-nationalist governments in the world” and, in a clear nod to the series’ central Roy family, to “the media moguls who do so much for keeping them in power.”
+While accepting the award for outstanding drama, Armstrong offered “un-thank yous” to President Trump, British Prime Minister Boris Johnson, “nationalist and quasi-nationalist governments in the world” and, in a clear nod to the series’ central Roy family, “the media moguls who do so much for keeping them in power.”

 9. Celebrities urged people to vote

 While there was only one actual mention of Trump (as Armstrong slammed his “crummy and uncoordinated” response to the coronavirus pandemic), plenty of celebrities had a very pointed message to viewers: Make a plan to vote.
-“It is very important, be a good human,” said “Watchmen’s” King during her acceptance speech, adding, “Rest in power, RBG.”
+“It is very important, be a good human,” said “Watchmen’s” King during her acceptance speech, adding, “Rest in power, RBG,” referring to the recent death of Supreme Court Justice Ruth Bader Ginsburg.

 “Are we going to be a country of division, hatred and a country only for certain people?”
 Mark Ruffalo asked as he accepted the trophy for lead actor in a limited series for HBO’s “I Know This Much is True.”
 “Or are we going to be one of love and strength and fighting for … all of us to have the American Dream?”